Neetz78/AnomalyDetection/admin/minutes_agendas/ProposalQuestionsMeeting1.md

 - Sort of.
 We are focussed on clustering the unsuccessful readings but there aren't that many of them.
 As a result, we will likely use the successful readings to do some weight inititialization.

 What are the priorities in terms of using the time series vs the raw predictors?
 - We are going to use both.
 For instance, we might run a random forest on the predictors to get an idea of variable importance and use them for an SVM.
-Then we could do somethin like a CNN or dynamic time warping on the raw time series.
+Then we could do something like a one-dimensional CNN or dynamic time warping on the raw time series.
 - We are going to need to perform some sort of noise filtering on the time series before feeding them into the CNN.
 - We also probably want to look at plots and split the time series into windows before feeding into a model.